emhass

 ```bash

-emhass --action 'dayahead-optim' --config '/home/user/emhass/config_emhass.yaml' --costfun 'profit'
+emhass --action 'dayahead-optim' --config ~/emhass/config.json --costfun 'profit'

 ```

-Before running any valuable command you need to modify the `config_emhass.yaml` and `secrets_emhass.yaml` files.
+Before running any valuable command you need to modify the `config.json` and `secrets_emhass.yaml` files.
 These files should contain the information adapted to your own system.
 To do this take a look at the special section for this in the [documentation](https://emhass.readthedocs.io/en/latest/config.html).

-## Home Assistant integration
+## Home Assistant Automation

 ### Dayahead Optimization - Method 1) Add-on and docker standalone